 - B. Prohibition.
-Contractor is prohibited from having or using a Covered Application on any Information Technology owned or managed by USAC, or on any Information Technology used or provided by Contractor under this Contract, including equipment provided by Contractor Staff. - C. Subcontracts.
-Contractor shall insert the substance of this clause, including this subsection C, in all subcontracts, including subcontracts for the acquisition of commercial products or commercial services.
+Contractors are prohibited from having or using a Covered Application on any Information Technology owned or managed by USAC, or on any Information Technology used or provided by Contractor under this Contract, including equipment provided by Contractor Staff. - C. Subcontracts.
+The contractor shall insert the substance of this clause, including this subsection C, in all subcontracts, including subcontracts for the acquisition of commercial products or commercial services.